apisec-inc/releases/docs/index.md

 !!! danger "Security"

-	- RBAC Scan to use Random UUIDs instead of variables for DELETE endpoints.
+	- RBAC scan to use random UUIDs instead of variables for DELETE endpoints.
 	- Supporting '*' wild card for partial header name search in RateLimit categories to check for any header starting with X-RateLimit.
 	- APIsec is now supporting HMAC auth type.

 !!! abstract "Improvements"